Jonas Hassen Khemiri: Plays

 Khemiri's first play, Invasion!, premiered at the Stockholm City Theatre in 2006.
 It was chosen for the 2007 Swedish Theater Biennial and has since then been performed in 12 countries.
 The first US production of Invasion! was produced by the Play Company, and in 2011, the play received a Village Voice Obie Award for best script.
 It was published in English by Samuel French and in German by Theater heute.
 The production at Thalia Theater in Hamburg ran from 2009 to 2016.

 Khemiri's second play Fem gånger Gud (God times five) toured Sweden in 2008 and the third play, Vi som är hundra (The hundred we are), premiered at Gothenburg City Theatre in 2009.
 In Norway the play won the Hedda Award, Norway's top theatrical award, for best play of 2010.

 Apatiska för nybörjare (Apathy for beginners), Khemiri's fourth play, premiered at the big stage of Folkteatern in Gothenburg in 2011 and has been performed in Italy, Norway and Germany.
 SVT adapted the play for Swedish television.

 In 2013 Khemiri adapted the novel I Call My Brothers (Jag ringer mina bröder) into a play.
 It toured Sweden with the National Swedish Touring Theatre, had a second premiere at the Stockholm City Theatre and has been performed in Norway, Denmark, Germany, the UK and Australia.
 In the UK, the play was staged by Volta International Festival at the Arcola Theatre in 2015 and at the Gate Theatre in 2016.
 It was published in English by Oberon Books.

 Khemiri's sixth play, ≈ [Almost Equal To] (≈ [ungefär lika med]) premiered at the Royal Dramatic Theatre in 2014.
 In 2015, Khemiri received the Expressen Theatre Prize.
 The play has been performed in Norway, Denmark, Germany (multiple versions), Iceland, Belgium and the US.
-It is currently being performed at the Schaubühne in Berlin, and at the Pillsbury House Theatre, in Minneapolis, US.
+It is currently being performed at the Schaubühne in Berlin, at the Pillsbury House Theatre, in Minneapolis, US, and at the Théâtre Nanterre-Amandiers, Paris.

 Eld (Fire) is Khemiri's latest play, it opened on the big stage at the Royal Dramatic Theatre in 2022, directed by German director Antú Romero Nunes.